cloudspace/Go_Location_Address/README.md

-# Go Location City
+# Go Location Address
-A Go Microservice to return the nearest city for latitude and longitude.
+A Go Microservice to return the nearest address for latitude and longitude.

 #### Usage
 Input must have 2 arguments: